abhitejdivi5/Ab-s-Analog-and-Mixed-signal/1. Amplifiers/C. PMOS_5T_OTA.md

   Therefore,
   ωu = gm1 / CL

-- Use the **diode-connected circuit** and fix the current in the circuit.
+- Use the **diode-connected circuit** and fix the current and widths in the circuit.
 - Mismatch Relation for the current mirror is given by:

 ΔIout / Iout = ( ΔVT / ((VGS − VT)/2) ) + ( ΔK′ / K′ ) + ( Δ(W/L) / (W/L) )